OutplayedApps/Tycho/README.md

 - Tycho is also now available for quizbowl (all academic subjects).
 - Over 83,000 quizbowl questions have been added!
 Check it out!
 - Start buzz timer when game mode finishes reading question.

+Train your brain!
+Prepare for science bowl AND quizbowl competitions with questions from the NSB website and QuizDB / Quinterest and exclusive sample questions!

+This app uses questions for science bowl and quizbowl let individuals practice questions of a specific subject or difficulty, and just to let people learn!

+In Reader Mode, tossups and bonuses will all appear at once.
+This is ideal for coaches reading questions to different teams during actual rounds at practice or tournaments.

+In Game Mode, tossups and bonuses will be read to you as if it's an actual science bowl round.
+This is good for players who are practicing questions by themselves, as you can select by category or by difficulty.

 ````

 #### 2.0.5